giancarlok/nips-compbio-paper-2016/paper-documents/draft-ideas.md

 * LSTM44, NN44: same models as above, only encoded via 44 encoding, which consists of the first 4 and last 4 amino acids of the peptide.

-In the following table, we calculated the AUC scores in percentages for a cutoff of 500 nM
+In the following table, we calculated the AUC scores in percentages for a cutoff of 500 nM.
+The scores are taken to be the average from epochs 20 to 40

 ![](https://github.com/giancarlok/nips-compbio-paper-2016/blob/master/paper-documents/table.png)